Have you wondered, what does it mean to be chosen by God? I have.

 My adopted son lives with an incredible amount of confidence and expectancy in his life which is rooted in his sense of belonging.
-He knows he is loved and is free from the trap of feeling unworthy.
+He knows what does it mean to be chosen by God and by us.
+He is free from the trap of feeling unworthy.

 As a chosen one, we too can walk with more confidence and a sense of belonging living “adventurously expectant” of what God is doing.